maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 #### Linear Forms

-In a way that is "dual" to the statements of 3.10 and 3.11, one could look at another representation which, while not as obvious as mapping onto linear maps of column-matrix form (and hence non-canonical), can be seen as equally valid.
+In a way that is "dual" to the statement 3.10, one could look at another representation which, while not as standard as mapping onto linear maps of column-matrix form (and hence non-canonical), can be seen as equally valid.
 Namely, one could map vectors to linear maps of row-matrix form,

 $$
 \Psi_U^* : U \to \mathcal{L}(U, \mathbb{F}^1) \;\; \text{s.t.} \;\; \Psi_U^*(u) = \varphi_u \; \forall \, u \in U.